liferay/liferay-frontend-projects/maintenance/projects/js-toolkit/docs/How-to-deploy-npm-packages-to-Liferay.md

 Note, however, that in this case all the packages are at the same level and have a trailing `@x.y.z` suffix to acomodate different versions.
 That is not the case when you run `npm` where packages can be nested inside each others.

 Regarding the inline package, it can be present or absent too, though only one inline package per OSGi bundle may appear.
-This inline package is normally used to provide the Javascript code for a portlet when the OSGi bundle contains one, but the architecture does not make any difference between inline and npm packages once they are published after being scanned.
+This inline package is normally used to provide the JavaScript code for a portlet when the OSGi bundle contains one, but the architecture does not make any difference between inline and npm packages once they are published after being scanned.
 It is just a mechanism to organize OSGi bundles in a more understandable way.

-## AMDization of Javascript modules
+## AMDization of JavaScript modules

 Given that [Liferay AMD Loader](https://github.com/liferay/liferay-amd-loader) follows the [AMD specification](https://github.com/amdjs/amdjs-api/blob/master/AMD.md), all modules inside an npm OSGi bundle must be in AMD format but usually modules inside npm packages are in [CommonJS format](https://nodejs.org/api/modules.html).
 However, they can be easily converted to AMD by wrapping the module code inside a `define()` call.